Acts 3

 Acts 3 is the third chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
-The book containing this chapter is anonymous but early Christian tradition affirmed that Luke composed this book as well as the Gospel of Luke.
+Early Christian tradition affirmed that Luke composed this book as well as the Gospel of Luke.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.
 This chapter records the healing of a disabled person by the apostles Peter and John, and Peter's preaching at Solomon's Porch in the Second Temple.

 From Raphael's workshop, "Healing of the Lame Man", a cartoon for a tapestry that depicts Peter healing the lame man (Acts 3).
 The artist used the Solomonic columns in St. Peter's Basilica as models for the columns of the Jewish Temple.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 26 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: